Priyankaa7/project-management-tool/README.md

-# Project Management Tool
+# Taskly - A Project Management Tool

-The Project Management Tool is a web application designed to facilitate project management tasks.
+Taskly is a web application designed to facilitate project management tasks.
 It allows users to efficiently manage and track their projects, tasks, and team members.

 ## Features

-The Project Management Tool offers the following features:
+asklyhe Project Management Tool offers the following features:

 - User authentication and authorization.
 - Creation and management of projects.